Transition to Independence Process (TIP) Model

 - The TIP Model is implemented directly by Transition Facilitators (TFs) who work with the young people and, as relevant, with their families and other informal and formal support people.

-- Sites are encouraged to hire young adults as Peer Support Specialists (Peers) to assist young people as they engage them, explore their perspectives, and assist them in setting and accomplishing their goals.
+- Sites are encouraged to hire young adults as Peer Support Specialists (a.k.a.
+Peer Provider or Peer Associate) to assist young people as they engage them, explore their perspectives, and assist them in setting and accomplishing their goals.

-- Some Transition Teams have Supported Employment/Education (Emp/Edu) Specialists, First Episode Psychosis Specialists, and therapists.
+- Some Transition Teams also have Supported Employment/Education (Emp/Edu) Specialists, First Episode Psychosis Specialists, and therapists.

-- The TFs and other personnel are competency-based trained to use the following TIP Guidelines (principles) to guide their moment-to-moment, day-to-day, and week-to-week work with the young people and their key support players in their lives.
+- The TFs and other personnel are competency-based trained to use the following TIP Model Guidelines (principles) to guide their moment-to-moment, day-to-day, and week-to-week work with the young people and their key support players in their lives.

 - These principles underscore the essence of the TIP Model â€“ that of the process being driven by the young person with the TF guiding and teaching them in setting and achieving their own goals.